An Israeli airstrike hits central Beirut for the first time in nearly a year of conflict

 Israel strikes Houthi targets in Yemen

-Also on Sunday, the Israeli military said dozens of its aircraft struck Houthi targets in Yemen in response to a recent attack on Israel.
+Also on Sunday, the Israeli military said dozens of its aircraft struck Houthi targets in Yemen in response to a recent attack.
 The military said it targeted power plants and sea port facilities in the city of Hodeida.

 U.S. warns Hezbollah will work quickly to rebuild